leharris3/leharris3.github.io/_posts/2024-04-29-sex-and-cells.md

 4. Relatively small population size.
 5. Selection of individuals.s

-Here, **gene flow** simply refers to the movement of genetic material from one population to another.
+Here, **gene flow** refers to the movement of genetic material from one population to another.
 Any species that fails to meet any of these criteria is *not* evolving.

 We consider five types of natural selection in the chart below.